 You may take this medicine with or without food.
 Try to take it at the same time each day.

-Ethosuximide is available as a capsule, oral solution or syrup.
+This medicine is available as a capsule, oral solution, or syrup.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.